 \section{Conclusion}

-We present \texttt{FedFomo}, a flexible federated learning framework that achieves strong performance in personalized FL across various non-IID settings, and uniquely enables clients to also optimize for target distributions distinct from their local training data.
+We present \texttt{FedFomo}, a flexible personalized FL framework that achieves strong performance across various non-IID settings, and uniquely enables clients to also optimize for target distributions distinct from their local training data.
 To do so, we capture the intuition that clients should download personalized weighted combinations of other models based on how suitable they are towards the client's own target objective, and propose a method to efficiently calculate such optimal combinations by downloading individual models in lieu of previously used model averages.
-Beyond outperforming alternative personalized FL methods, we empirically show that \texttt{FedFomo} is able to discover the underlying local client data distributions, and for each client specifically upweight the other models trained on data most aligned to that client's target objective.
+Beyond outperforming alternative personalized FL methods, we empirically show that \texttt{FedFomo} is able to discover the underlying local client data distributions, and for each client specifically upweights the other models trained on data most aligned to the client's target objective.
 We finally explore how our method behaves with additional privacy guarantees, and show that we can still preserve the core functionality of \texttt{FedFomo} and maintain strong personalization in federated settings.